Computing and Financial Management

 Most of your required courses will be in Computer Science and Accounting and Financial Management, along with foundational courses in Mathematics.

-With your remaining classes, you can choose electives from many of the 100 subject areas at Waterloo and add additional areas of expertise by including one or more of the minors available to all Waterloo students.
+You will have four general electives to choose from outside of your required courses.
+There are 100 subject areas at Waterloo you can select from to complete these electives.
+By planning out your schedule, you can add additional areas of expertise by including one or more of the minors available to all Waterloo students.

 Sample upper-year courses